groboclown/presquel/README.md

 in the files (it has both the current schema and the changes to get to the current schema), but tools are provided to make this process easier to manage.

+The change operations are only necessary when the schema upgrade is non-trivial.
+For example, if a data migration is necessary.

 ## Code Generation